eclipse-volttron/docker/README.md

 volttron can be created.
 To do this a second mount point is specified using the flags ```-v $PWD/example/config:/config```.
 This will mount the contents on the host at $PWD/examples/config to the point inside the container /config.
 The environmental variable ```-e 'PLATFORM_CONFIG=/config/example_platform_config.yml'``` informs the volttron container where its configuration file for the platform is located.
 Note that this is from the containers perspective not the host.
+In addition ```-e REINITIALIZE=1``` will reinitialize both the platform and the volttron installed inside the container.

 ```bash
 # Starts a volttron persisting volttron home.